ernest-lu/ernest-lu.github.io/content/posts/the-value-of-depth.md

 So, in the future, I hope to gain a better understanding of things and try to really understand something, and be more secure in what I know.
 Towards this goal, I'd like to try to simplify my problems as much as I can, which involves using clear language and simpler concepts.

-* Maybe another post on what success means